Pittsburgh Regional Science & Engineering Fair

-The Covestro Pittsburgh Regional Science & Engineering Fair (PRSEF) will celebrate its 81st year of open competition of research projects in the fields of science, mathematics, and engineering in March.
-This competition is open to all students in grades 6-12 from the 21 counties within Western Pennsylvania and Garrett County, Maryland.
+Pittsburgh Regional Science & Engineering Fair (PRSEF) invites middle and high school students to take on the challenge of designing, implementing, and communicating an original experiment while competing for cash prizes and scholarships.
+PRSEF is open to all students in grades 6-12 from the 21 counties within Western Pennsylvania and Garrett County, Maryland.
 The Science Fair has been a Pittsburgh tradition since 1940.
-It is also the third oldest science fair in the United States under the affiliation of Society for Science and the Public, which runs the Intel International Science & Engineering Fair (ISEF) and the Broadcom MASTERS middle school competition.
+It is also the third oldest science fair in the United States under the affiliation of Society for Science, which runs the Regeneron International Science & Engineering Fair (ISEF) and the Broadcom MASTERS middle school competition.

-The Science Fair is presented by Covestro, FedEx, and various foundations, universities, colleges, industries, corporations, and professional societies.
+The Science Fair is supported by various foundations, universities, colleges, industries, corporations, and professional societies.
 See a complete listing of our sponsors here.

-Additionally, Covestro PRSEF will nominate the first, second, and third place category award winners in the Junior and Intermediate Divisions to attend the Broadcom MASTERS Middle School Competition held annually in October in Washington DC.
+Additionally, PRSEF will nominate the first, second, and third place category award winners in the Junior and Intermediate Divisions to attend the Broadcom MASTERS Middle School Competition held annually in October in Washington, DC.

 Important Dates and Deadlines